 3. Don’t let this copy become too long.

-Even large and dynamic companies figure out how to fit their mission statement, tagline, significant milestones and contact into a few sentences — for reference, look at our examples further along in this post.
+Even large and dynamic companies figure out how to fit their mission statement, tagline, significant milestones, and contact into a few sentences — for reference, look at our examples further along in this post.
 If billion-dollar companies can keep their boilerplate under two paragraphs, so can your client.

 4. Don’t switch your POV from first to third person…

-5. Don’t let a CEO or founder be the last person to make changes to boilerplate, if you can help it.
+5. Don’t let a CEO or founder be the last person to make changes to boilerplate if you can help it.

-They’re so caught up in trying to achieve perfect messaging, they never look out for the typos that they almost certainly cause in their copying-pasting-deleting-moving-around of words and sentences.
+They’re so caught up in trying to achieve perfect messaging, that they never look out for the typos that they almost certainly cause in their copying-pasting-deleting-moving-around of words and sentences.
 Even if they say “This version is perfect!” make sure and proofread it before it becomes the official company boilerplate.

 5 examples of good boilerplate copy

 It modernized the remote work trend, raised billions in capital, inspired a dozen copycats, and just went through a rebrand – but nonetheless, WeWork keeps its boilerplate to one quick paragraph for professional directory sites.
-On the “Company Info” page for press/media this copy is split between several headers to appear even briefer and punchier.
+On the “Company Info” page for press/media, this copy is split between several headers to appear even briefer and punchier.

-Although global sandwicherie chain Subway has suffered some losses to its market share recently, it’s still claiming status of “world’s largest restaurant chain,” having recently overtaken McDonald’s — and its boilerplate reinforces that positioning in every trade article, CSR announcement and newswire blast generated by its comms team.
+Although global sandwich chain Subway has suffered some losses to its market share recently, it’s still claiming the status of “world’s largest restaurant chain,” having recently overtaken McDonald’s — and its boilerplate reinforces that positioning in every trade article, CSR announcement and newswire blast generated by its comms team.
 Although you can’t easily find the boilerplate in the “About Us” section, it appears at the bottom of every press release posted in the online pressroom.

-While it touches upon technology and data science, it focuses more on the benefits it provides to users, and the long-term outcome it hopes to provide for small businesses owners.
-It winds up strong with a list of Silicon Valley power-players that have invested.
+While it touches upon technology and data science, it focuses more on the benefits it provides to users, and the long-term outcome it hopes to provide for small business owners.
+It winds up strong with a list of Silicon Valley power players that have invested.
 Interestingly, the boilerplate that is on press releases is not in the “About Us” section but used as a header on the Careers page — suggesting that Fundbox wants to attract talent who read and believe in its core messages.